andrescorrada/IntroductionToAlgebraicEvaluation/python/docs/source/conceptual.md

 observe experts disagreeing in their decisions?

-For example, if two classifiers disagree in their decisions, they cannot **both** be 100% correct.
-This is a purely logical argument of excluding a possible group evaluation (both are 100% correct) based on the fact that they disagreed.
-Their disagreement is not logically consistent with assigning them a 100% correct evaluation.
+For example, if two classifiers disagree in their decisions, they cannot **both** be one hundred per cent correct.
+This is a purely logical argument of excluding a possible group evaluation (both are completely correct) based on the fact that they disagreed.
+Their disagreement is not logically consistent with assigning them a perfect evaluation.

 This simple example exhibits all the traits of how we can create a logic of unsupervised evaluation that is universal and useful.
 It is